sungsoo-ahn/2025/_posts/2025-04-28-the-lottery-llm-hyperthesis.md

     <figcaption style="font-size: 1em;">Figure 5: NIAH results of LLaMA3-8B-Instruct with preprocessing prompts.</figcaption>
 </figure>

-As shown in the figures, preprocessing prompts significantly improves the LLM's performance on the NIAH test.
-Notably, even when the input length exceeds the model's context size (8K tokens for LLaMA3-8B-Instruct), there is no performance degradation, demonstrating that we can exploit the preprocessed prompts to improve the LLM's retrieval ability.
+The figures illustrate that preprocessing prompts markedly enhances the performance of LLMs on the NIAH test.
+Importantly, even when the input length surpasses the model's context size (8K tokens for LLaMA3-8B-Instruct), there is no observed degradation in performance.
+This indicates the potential of utilizing preprocessed prompts to augment the retrieval capabilities of LLMs.

-**Ability 2: Identifying External Required Results.** To accurately find out which external resources to exploit, like searching knowledge or calling the external tools, the LLM $q_\phi$ needs to have the ability to understand and associate the problem $q$ and related sub-problems with the resources.
-Thus, $q_\phi$ needs to have some basic knowledge about the problem $q$ and the external resources.
-Also, it needs to have remarkable ability to bind questions with the provided resources.
-Once the external tools are used well, the performance of the small LLM can be improved significantly.
-The following table show the results of the arithmetic problems with different LLMs and methods.
-The PAL<d-cite key="pmlr-v202-gao23f"></d-cite> used the external arithemetic calculation functions to solve the arithmetic problems and significantly improve the performance of the small LLM.
+**Ability 2: Identification of Required External Resources.** To effectively determine which external resources to utilize, such as knowledge databases or external tools, the LLM $q_\phi$ must possess the capability to comprehend and correlate the problem $q$ and its associated sub-problems with the relevant resources.
+Consequently, $q_\phi$ should have foundational knowledge of the problem $q$ and the external resources.
+Additionally, it must exhibit a strong ability to associate queries with the available resources.
+When external tools are adeptly employed, the performance of smaller LLMs can be significantly enhanced.
+The subsequent table presents the results of arithmetic problem-solving using various LLMs and methodologies.
+The PAL<d-cite key="pmlr-v202-gao23f"></d-cite> approach, which employs external arithmetic calculation functions, demonstrates a substantial improvement in the performance of smaller LLMs.

 |        | GSM8K | SVAMP | ASDIV |  ADDSUB | MULTIARITH |